LTLA/BiocWorkflow2015/converted/workflow.md

 This improves power by removing irrelevant tests prior to the multiple testing correction;
     avoids problems with discreteness in downstream statistical methods; and reduces computational work for further analyses.
-Here, filtering is performed using the average abundance of each window [@mccarthy2012differential].
+Here, filtering is performed using the average abundance of each window [@mccarthy2012differential], which is defined as the average log-count per million for that window.
 This performs well as an independent filter statistic for NB-distributed count data [@lun2014denovo].

 The filter threshold is defined based on the assumption that most regions in the genome are not marked by H3K9ac.
 Reads are counted into large bins and the median coverage across those bins is used as an estimate of the background abundance.
 This estimate is then compared to the average abundances of the windows, after rescaling to account for differences in the window and bin sizes.
-Windows are only retained if they have abundances 3-fold higher than the background.
+A window is only retained if its coverage is 3-fold higher than that of the background regions,
+    i.e., the abundance of the window is greater than the background abundance estimate by log~2~(3) or more.
 This removes a large number of windows that are weakly or not marked and are likely to be irrelevant.